Navigate to content

 15.1.
 Comparability - geographical

-Data is in general comparable with European Union Member States as he statistics are produced following the principles of SBS (Structural business statistics) regulation.
+Data are in general comparable with those of other European Union Member States as the statistics are produced following the principles of EBS (European Business Statistics) regulation.

 15.2.
 Comparability - over time